From Monday 4th June 2018, learner car drivers will be allowed to take motorway driving lessons with an Approved Driving Instructor.

 The changes are being made to allow learner car drivers to:

-- Get training on how to join and leave the motorway, overtake and use lane correctly
+- Get training on how to join and leave the motorway, overtake and use lanes correctly.

-It is worth noting, however, that motorway driving will NOT be forming part of the new driving test, and therefore is not compulsory for a learner who does not want to drive on the motorway.
+It is worth noting, however, that motorway driving will NOT be forming part of the new driving test.

 And as mentioned above, if you don’t feel comfortable driving on the motorway at that point, you can choose to push it back to a later date or to not do one at all.